 PSYC 344 GROUP DYNAMICS.
 This course is an introduction to small group processes, including theory, research and application.
 Topics include leadership, power, decision-making, and conflict.
-Prerequisite: PSYC 103 development.
+Pre-requisite: PSYC 103 3 credits

 PSYC 345 PSYCHOLOGY OF CHILDHOOD.
 This course is the study of the physical, mental, emotional, and social development of the child from conception to adolescence.
-Topics include: factors affecting prenatal development, sensation and perception, cognition, personality, and social
+Topics include: factors affecting prenatal development, sensation and perception, cognition, personality, and social development.

 Students who have taken PSYC 319 may not take PSYC 345.
+3 credits